Kahayla/Research-Repository-IT5016D/MyCodes/MyCode.md

 - **Consistency:**

-  - Application-Wide Styling: Consistent use of font family (Helvetica, Arial, sans-serif) and color schemes (#2b2c34) throughout the application ensures a harmonious and unified visual experience for users.
+  - Application-Wide Styling: Consistent use of font family (Helvetica, Arial, sans-serif) and colour schemes (#2b2c34) throughout the application ensures a harmonious and unified visual experience for users.

 - **Responsive Design:**